zeusmedina/cs-implementing-a-hashtable-lab-codeU/README.md

 Before we go on, we should check whether `MyHashMap` is really constant time.

 *  In `javacs-lab08`, run `ant build` to compile the source files.
 Then run `ant ProfileMapPut`.
-It measures the runtime of `HashMap.put` (provided by Java) with a range of problem sizes, and plots runtime versus problem size on a log-log scale.
+It measures the runtime of `HashMap.put` (provided by Java) with a range of problem sizes and plots runtime versus problem size on a log-log scale.
 If this operation is constant time, the total time for `n` operations should be linear, so the result should be a straight line with slope 1.
 When we ran this code, the estimated slope was close to 1, which is consistent with our analysis.
 You should get something similar.

 *  Modify `ProfileMapPut.java` so it profiles your implementation, `MyHashMap`, instead of Java's `HashMap`.
 Run the profiler again and see if the slope is near 1.
 You might have to adjust `startN` and `endMillis` to find a range of problem sizes where the runtimes are more than a few milliseconds, but not more than a few thousand.

 *  When we ran this code, we got a surprise: the slope was about 1.7, which suggests that our implementation is not constant time after all.
-It contains a "performance bug".
+It contains a "performance bug."
 As the last exercise for this lab, you should track down the error, fix it, and confirm that `put` is constant time, as expected.

 ## Resources